 Feeling heard made me able to listen.
 I started asking artists, musicians, pastors, humanitarians, bloggers, vloggers, and everyone else for their stories too.

-As I continue discerning my own spirituality, I want to keep listening to how other people came to understand the world through their own experiences and on their own terms.
+As I continue discerning my own spirituality in divinity school, I want to keep listening to how other people came to understand the world through their own experiences and on their own terms.
 I want to keep learning what our ancestral mystics were trying to describe and how their message got corrupted.
-I want to keep exploring what it means to have faith that is not based on blind belief, to have intellectual honesty while dancing with mystery.
+I want to keep exploring how to live in a faith community that is not based on belief, to have intellectual honesty while dancing with mystery.
 I want to explore spirituality in a way where I don’t have to lie about who or what I am, who or what I love, or what I do or don’t believe.

 And I definitely don’t want to take it too seriously.

-My main goal is to foster communities where we honor our differences so that we can recognize our similarities, places made of believers of all stripes as well as atheists, skeptics, and people who say, “I don’t know what you’d call me.”
+My main goal with Choose Your Own Religion is to foster communities where we honor our differences so that we can recognize our similarities, places made of believers of all stripes as well as atheists, skeptics, and people who say, “I don’t know what you’d call me.”
 Because if I've only learned a single thing in all my Sundays, it's that we all need a community.
 Even when we make our own path, paths are made so that more people can walk together.